Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

 - Island: Hawaiʻi (Big Island)

-- ʻAkaka Falls Height: ~442 ft (second-highest easily accessible waterfall on the island)
+- ʻAkaka Falls Height: ~442 ft (one of the island’s tallest easily accessible waterfalls)

 Akaka Falls Rd • Honomū, HI 96728 • Island of Hawaiʻi (Big Island), USA